Overview

 Productive

-- Flexibility: The office space type is durable and adaptable, and will typically include features such as a raised floor system for the distribution of critical services (power, voice, data, and HVAC) and mobile workstations to accommodate changes in employee, equipment, and storage needs over time.
+- Flexibility: The Office space type is durable and adaptable, and will typically include features such as a raised floor system for the distribution of critical services (power, voice, data, and HVAC) and mobile workstations to accommodate changes in employee, equipment, and storage needs over time.
+An open plan layout may take up a large proportion of the Office, but quieter working pods and zones should also be provided for those who prefer to be away from distractions.
+Meeting rooms can also double up as private working spaces for those who perform tasks requiring full concentration.
+An Office with a variety of different environments will suit all members of staff and increase productivity.

 Secure / Safe

-- Comfort and Safety: The health, safety, and comfort of employees is of paramount concern to employers.
-For this reason, the office space type should be designed with increased fresh air ventilation, the specification of non-toxic and low-polluting materials and indoor air quality monitoring.
-Non-quantifiable benefits such as access to windows and view, and opportunities for interaction should also be taken into account.
+- Comfort and Safety: The health, safety, and comfort of employees are of paramount concern to employers.
+For these reasons, the Office space should be designed with increased fresh air ventilation, the specification of non-toxic and low-polluting materials, and indoor air quality monitoring.
+Access to windows and views, and opportunities for interaction should also be provided.
+(See also: Psychosocial Value of Space.)

 Sustainable